 According to article 29 of the Company's articles of association, the General Meeting of Shareholders shall decide upon the allocation of the net result.

-The management proposes to add the profit amounting to EUR 2,951,951 to the retained earnings account and the distribution of a dividend in the amount of EUR 4,875,000 per share representing a total amount of EUR 9,750,000.
+The management proposes to add the profit amounting to EUR 2,127,149 to the retained earnings account.

 Independent auditor's report

 To: the shareholder and Supervisory Board of Conti-Gummi Finance B.V.